winterwind578/battle-tactics/README.md

 OpenFront source code is licensed under the **GNU Affero General Public License v3.0** with additional attribution requirements:

-- Any forks or derivative works must display attribution (e.g., "Based on OpenFront", "Derived from OpenFront", "Powered by OpenFront", or "Fork of OpenFront") prominently on the main menu/UI screen
+- Any forks or derivative works must display attribution (e.g., "Based on OpenFront", "Derived from OpenFront", "Powered by OpenFront", or "Fork of OpenFront") prominently on the main menu and/or initial title screen.

-- Forks must not use "OpenFront" as the primary title or imply official endorsement
+See the `ADDITIONAL TERMS` section in [LICENSE](LICENSE) for complete requirements.

-- "OpenFront" is a trademark and must be used in compliance with applicable trademark law
+For asset licensing, see [LICENSE-ASSETS](LICENSE-ASSETS).

-See [LICENSE](LICENSE), [LICENSE-ASSETS](LICENSE-ASSETS), and [LICENSING.md](LICENSING.md) for full details.
+For license history, see [LICENSING.md](LICENSING.md).

 ## 🌟 Features